Distrobonet/OldSimulator/README.txt

-To run the location_driver, do the following:
+To run the location_driver, do the following in this order:

-roslaunch Simulator simulation.launch
 rosrun Simulator Simulator
+rosrun stage stageros `rospack find stage_controllers`/world/distrobo-world-7-robots.world roslaunch Simulator simulation.launch

 *This has to have been built before it will work or there are no binaries to run against